d0ntblink/PyGrater/README.md

 # pygrater
 ![pygrater logo][pygrater-logo]

-_An elegant way to search Google without searching Google_
+_An elegant way to search Google using the cli_

  This tool will take a user input (question) and respond with a Google answer snippet.